mohammedattia/mohammedattia/README.md

 - 👋 Hi, I’m @mohammedattia
 - 👀 I’m interested in natural language processing.
-- 🌱 I’m currently working on automatic readability assessment and morphological reinflection
+- 🌱 I’m currently working on LLM-based research.

 <!---
 mohammedattia/mohammedattia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.